YashwanthBathina/YashwanthBathina/README.md

 - 👀 I’m interested in ...
 Devops And Aws
 - 🌱 I’m currently learning ...
 Devops/Aws
 - 💞️ I’m looking to collaborate on ...
 Devops And Aws
-- 📫 How to reach me ...
+- 📫 How to reach me ... yashwanthbathina6@gmail.com
-- 😄 Pronouns: ...
-Call me Yashwanth
+- 😄  Call me Yashwanth
 - ⚡ Fun fact: You Can Give Any Advice On Devops And Aws

 <!---